voderl/is-hit-quadratic-bezier/README.md

 ```

 ## getInfo
-calculate the distance from a point to the bezier curve, the closest point in bezier curve.
+calculate the distance from a point to the bezier curve, the closest point on the bezier curve.
 ```js
 const { distance, point } = getInfo(x, y);
 const { distance, point } = getInfo([x, y]);